Avoiding Foreclosure Rescue Fraud

 Scammers can make any name or number appear to be from anywhere in the world, either via phone or internet.

-If someone has contacted you asking for personal or sensitive information, research the person or the company to verify that they are who they say.
+If someone has contacted you asking for personal or sensitive information, research the person or the company to verify they are who they say.

 Before working with a housing counselor, you can look them up on the Better Business Bureau.